SheetJS/sheetjs/docbits/85_filetype.md

 DBF is really a typed table format: each column can only hold one data type and each record omits type information.
 The parser generates a header row and inserts records starting at the second row of the worksheet.
+The writer makes files compatible with Visual FoxPro extensions.

 Multi-file extensions like external memos and tables are currently unsupported, limited by the general ability to read arbitrary files in the web browser.
+The reader understands DBF Level 7 extensions like DATETIME.

 </details>